comprobo25/comprobo25.github.io/assignments/final_project.md

 This is pretty self-explanatory.
 We will be using the same rubric as for the other assignments.

 ## Website / blog
 You should create a project website.
 The project website will serve two purposes: to explain how your system works and to document the story of how you arrived at your final product.
-You should create these deliverables for multiple audiences: general readers interested in your project, potential employers, other students in the course, and the .
+You should create these deliverables for multiple audiences: general readers interested in your project, potential employers, other students in the course, and the CompRobo teaching staff (course assistants and faculty).

 ### Project Stories (blog)
 Twice during the project you will be writing a blog entry that tells a story about some phase of your project.
 Possible templates for these stories are: